 Put on your biking gear and get ready for an active day!
 Your driver will take you northwest to the Cu Chi District.
 From there, you will begin cycling until you reach the Cu Chi tunnels.
 Walk through the tunnels and learn about the passageways’ history.
 Imagine during the Vietnam war when soldiers fought and lived in dark, narrow alleys.
 After your tour, enjoy hot green tea beneath the forests’ shade.
 Bike to Ho Chi Minh city.
 Pay a visit to Hoc Mon before retiring to your hotel, The Reverie.

-Take a short, scenic boat ride down the Ham Luong River.
+Drive from My Tho to Ben Tre, then take a short, scenic boat ride down the Ham Luong River.
 Chat with the locals before beginning your 18.5-mile ride for the day.
 See the Cho Lach District, a rural area just outside Ben Tre, from your bike.
 Peruse through the Cho Thom Market for a break.
 Take a private boat to Tra Vinh.
 Cycle to your resting place for the evening - the Hotel Palace.
 The hotel is in classic Vietnamese style - set in a courtyard, with high ceilings and private balconies.

 Today’s ride is 45-miles long.
 Cycle to the Khmer village near Tra Vinh town to visit the stunning Hang Pagoda.
 This translates directly to “cave pagoda.”
 Gaze over Ba Om Lake before you continue to the Vinh Long Province.
 Continue along to the town of Can Tho and stay at the Azerai.